 Elon sophomore selected for Fulbright U.K. Summer Institute

-Bridgette Agbozo ’19 will study this summer at the University of Bristol through the program sponsored by the U.S.-U.K. Fulbright Commission.
+Chandler Vaughan ’21 will study this summer at the University of Bristol through the program, which is sponsored by the U.S.-U.K. Fulbright Commission.
 She becomes the second student selected in recent years for the prestigious program.

-Bridgette Agbozo ’19 has been selected to study at the University of Bristol this summer through the Fulbright Summer Institute, one of the most prestigious and selective summer scholarship programs operating worldwide.
+Chandler Vaughan ’21 has been selected to study at the University of Bristol this summer through the Fulbright Summer Institute, one of the most prestigious and selective summer scholarship programs operating worldwide.
 The program is sponsored by the U.S.-U.K. Fulbright Commission.

 The U.S.-U.K. Fulbright Commission is the only bilateral, transatlantic scholarship program offering awards and summer programs for study or research in any field at any accredited university in the United States or the United Kingdom.
 The commission is part of the Fulbright program conceived by Sen. J. William Fulbright in the aftermath of World War II to promote leadership, learning and empathy between nations through educational exchange.

 Award recipients and summer program participants will be the future leaders for tomorrow and support the special relationship between the U.S. and the U.K.

 Selected from a strong applicant pool, Vaughan will experience the United Kingdom during the four-week cultural and academic summer program.
 The program at the University of Bristol is one of nine in the U.K., and has a focus on the intersection of arts, activism and social justice.
 During the program, students will focus on how literature, music, visual arts, poetry, storytelling, dance, philosophy and critical social theories have shaped movements for social justice around the globe, with particular attention to racial justice and the legacies of slavery, according to the program.